An Interdisciplinary Approach to Addiction Policy

 Why Georgetown?

 Georgetown students are driven to create meaningful change, and our location in Washington, DC, helps make that possible.
-As a student at Georgetown, you become part of a forward-looking, diverse community devoted to social justice, restless inquiry, and respect for each person’s individual needs and talents.
-Whether you want to effect change on local or international levels, our home in DC provides numerous opportunities and connections, and you’ll have access to a vast network of alumni, industry professionals and community leaders.
+As a student at Georgetown, you will become part of a diverse community devoted to social justice, restless inquiry, and respect for each person’s individual needs and talents.
+Whether you want to effect change on the local or international level, our home in DC provides numerous opportunities and connections.
+You’ll have access to a vast network of alumni, industry professionals and community leaders.

 Advancing Your Career in Addiction Policy

-The Master of Science in Addiction Policy and Practice trains students to work in a variety of fields and graduates are highly competitive for policy positions in government, advocacy, or nonprofit sectors.
-A defining feature of the Master’s Program in Addiction Policy and Practice is the small cohort size.
-This allows for an engaging and interactive academic experience as well as tailored career service advising – we are here to help you find jobs and internships that are right for you.
+The Master of Science in Addiction Policy & Practice program trains students to work in a variety of fields, and graduates are highly competitive for policy positions in government, advocacy, and the nonprofit sector.
+A defining feature of the program is the small cohort size, which allows for an engaging and interactive academic experience as well as tailored career services.

-Our graduates pursue a wide range of careers in the non-profit, private sector, and government.
+Our graduates pursue a wide range of careers in the non-profit, private, and government sectors.
 Here are some employers of our recent grads:

 - Office of National Drug Control Policy